HaydenDekker/finance-cash-flow/README.md

 - (complete) **Data Import**: Validates CSV import from bank transactions list.
 Validate CSV files can be split into a list of CSV lines as string.
 - (complete) **Category Allocation** Tests categorization.
 Inputs: Transactions without categories (e.g., 'groceries'); outputs: Correctly assigned to Food & Groceries.
 - (complete) **Average Calculation** Interpolate historical spend for set of transactions.
 Check that a reasonable estimate is produced given set of test data.
-- (In progress) **System Test - Historical Averaging** importing data, then assessing the average over a time.
 - (Complete) View Data Import - Display raw transaction data in UI grid.
 Upload CSV files.
-- View - Transaction Classification - classify transactions to category, frequency, necessity.
+- (Complete) View - Transaction Classification - Classify transactions to category, frequency, necessity.
+- (In progress) **System Test - Historical Averaging** importing data, then assessing the average over a time.
+  Calculate category actuals, calculate forecasts.
+Forecasts depend on expense type.
+Need to produce, Set of all Months in actuals and forecasts.
+  List<Category, Map<Month, MonthActual | MonthForcast> two lists.
+MonthForcasts have 3 components, Fixed forcast (summed), Known Variable (summed, Variable (linear inerpollation)
+- (In Progress) View - Historical Average - Initially a table will do.
+Category (row) by YearMonth (column) and cost is the value.
+Display historical averages, filtered by category.
+Graph should be cost by month.
+Stacked Bar chart for individual categories, line chart for total expense.

 ## Future Goals
 - Enhanced LLM-powered expense categorization